-General Terms and Conditions of sfm medical devices GmbH (for corporate business transactions), as at: January 2015
+General Terms and Conditions of sfm medical devices GmbH (for corporate business transactions)

 1. These General Terms and Conditions of sfm medical devices GmbH (“we” or “us”) are applicable to business relations with our customers (“Customer”) insofar as the Customer is an entrepreneur (Section 14 of the German Civil Code (Bürgerliches Gesetzbuch – BGB)), a legal entity governed by public law or a special fund under public law.